 Once these parameters are created for the datasets, a dynamic variable will be passed to the dataset objects through the pipeline to populate them.
 In the above diagram, the copy activity will pass variables to both the CSV and Table dataset objects at runtime indicating what data they should be referencing.
 The copy activity is able to pass these variables to the datasets because the user will fill in these parameters each time a copy activity is created.

-Adding in this capability to the datasets is fantastic and allows us to only create ⅓ of the additional objects that we would have needed if we wanted to add an additional source file without any parameterization.
+Adding this capability to the datasets is fantastic and allows us to only create one-third of the additional objects that we would have needed if we wanted to add an additional source file without any parameterization.
 Even though this solution is better, there are still redundancies in the solution.
 This solution still requires users to manually create each copy activity for every CSV file they wish to copy into their database.
 Luckily this can be reduced through another layer of parameterization.

 In the above diagram, we can see we no longer need to create additional copy activities for every additional CSV file we wish to copy over into our SQL database because we are now using parameterization in our entire pipeline.
-The new pipeline is created by adding an additional level of parameterization into the copy activity.
+The new pipeline is created by adding an additional level of parameterization to the copy activity.
 The source CSV file and destination table are now parameters that need to be passed into the copy activity, which will then pass these parameters into the dataset objects.

-In the above example, this is being done by pulling all of the files that are stored within blob storage with the Lookup activity.
+In the above example, this is being done by pulling all of the files stored within blob storage with the Lookup activity.
 The Lookup activity will retrieve all the content in a data store and in this case create a list of all the files in blob storage.
 After using the Lookup activity to retrieve all the filenames, we then iterate through all of the file names using the ForEach activity.

 The ForEach activity in the Azure Data Factory pipeline allows users to call a new activity for each of the items in the list that it is referring to.
 In our example, we would be calling the same copy activity we used for all previous pipelines for each of the file names in the blob storage and would pass the file name in as a parameter to the copy activity.
 This pipeline would then populate the respective tables in the SQL database for each of the files that were in blob storage.
-This makes this a dynamic solution, one that can adjust and require no additional work if the files in blob storage change and will help reduce the number of errors due to being automated.
+This makes this a dynamic solution – one that can adjust and require no additional work if the files in blob storage change and will help reduce the number of errors due to being automated.

 As previously stated, parameterization is extremely useful because it allows for a much more flexible ETL solution, which will dramatically reduce the cost of solution maintenance and can save a tremendous amount of time.
 If you are utilizing Azure Data Factory anytime soon, you should consider the aspects of your solution that you could make dynamic through parameterization.

-Some typical scenarios that parameterization allows for and you should use are:
+Some typical scenarios that parameterization allows for, and you should use, are:

 - Dynamic input file names coming in from an external service